mwat56/Nele/README.md

 4. in the current user's configuration directory (e.g. `$HOME/.config/nele.ini`),
 5. in the `-ini <filename>` commandline option (if given).

-All these files (_if they exist_) are read in the given order at startup before finally parsing the commandline options shown earlier.
+All these files (_if they exist_) are read in the given order at startup before finally parsing the commandline options shown above.
 So each step overwrites the previous one, the commandline options having the highest priority. – But let's look at some of the commandline options more closely.